OliviaJonah/Make-Effective-Data-Visualization/README.md

 ### Bar Plot

-A simple bar plot is used to compares the proportion of baseball players in each handedness category .
+A simple bar plot is used to compare the proportion of baseball players in each handedness category .

 ### Box-Plots